Western banks make push into Japanese dealmaking as fee pool hits record

 HONG KONG/SINGAPORE/TOKYO (Reuters) - Western banks are bulking up in Japan, attracted by record investment banking fees and expectations of a rise in dealmaking as cashed-up companies in the world’s third-largest economy step up their hunt for overseas targets.

-Banks including Credit Suisse (CSGN.S), Deutsche Bank (DBKGn.DE) and JPMorgan Chase (JPM.N) are among those looking to improve their share of a market dominated by local banks and a handful of entrenched internationals, including Morgan Stanley (MS.N) Goldman Sachs (GS.N), and Citigroup (C.N).
+Banks including Credit Suisse, Deutsche Bank and JPMorgan Chase are among those looking to improve their share of a market dominated by local banks and a handful of entrenched internationals, including Morgan Stanley Goldman Sachs, and Citigroup.

 While Tokyo used to be bankers’ first stop in Asia, its attractions have paled over the past decade compared with its great rival China, which accounts for the biggest share of the Asia Pacific investment banking fee pool.

-But interest is picking up again in the wake of blockbuster deals including Toshiba’s (6502.T) $18 billion sale of its chip business to Bain Capital last year, SoftBank’s mooted $18 billion float of its telecoms business, and Fujifilm Holdings’ (4901.T) planned $6.1 billion takeover of Xerox Corp (XRX.N).
+But interest is picking up again in the wake of blockbuster deals including Toshiba’s $18 billion sale of its chip business to Bain Capital last year, SoftBank’s mooted $18 billion float of its telecoms business, and Fujifilm Holdings’ planned $6.1 billion takeover of Xerox Corp.

 Bankers and headhunters estimate foreign investment banking headcount will rise as much as 15 percent this year in Japan.